Remembering one of rallying's brightest stars.

 I was on my way down to Wales to watch from the stages when the news came over the radio; Richard Burns had collapsed at the wheel of his Porsche 911 on the way down to Wales, and had been forced to withdraw from the rally.
 Terrible shame, I thought, perhaps it's exhaustion or something similar.
 It wasn't.
 It was the first symptom of a particularly nasty form of brain tumour, and sadly he would never drive a rally car in competition again.

 At the time, I wasn't particularly sad at not seeing Burnsie in action.
-I was there to watch McRae and Solberg, and whilst the news of his retirement was unfortunate, I though nothing of it as soon as the first WRC car came tearing through the Welsh forests in a shower of mud and gravel.
+I was there to watch McRae and Solberg, and while the news of his retirement was unfortunate, I though nothing of it as soon as the first WRC car came tearing through the Welsh forests in a shower of mud and gravel.

 I deeply regret that now.
 Though I was never a fan of his during his rallying career, it turns out that Richard Burns was exactly the kind of driver that I admire the most.
 Supremely talented and gifted with an intelligence that allowed him to apply that talent with ruthless self-control, he was one of rallying's unsung heroes and the sport missed him greatly in the years to follow.

-He disappeared from public life altogether, and as with his rallying career, it's only afterwards that we truly appreciate his achievements as he fought the illness.
+He disappeared from public life altogether and as with his rallying career, it's only afterwards that we truly appreciate his achievements as he fought the illness.
 Burns was diagnosed with a grade 4 astrocytoma, the worst and most malignant kind.
 The median survival time is given in weeks.
 He fought for two years, finally succumbing to his illness on the four-year anniversary of his World Championship.

 Six years on, the world knows that Richard Alexander Burns was one of rallying's greatest, a genius at the wheel and a man to admire.
 I'd like to remember him in his own words to long-time co-driver Robert Reid as they crossed the finish line as World Champions in 2001: